daniellew77/Displacement-Atlas/README.md

 - `useUNHCRData.ts` - Custom hooks for fetching and merging displacement data
 - `usePolygons.ts` - Loads and processes country boundary polygons for interactive features

+### IOM DTM Architecture

+The IDP feature uses a monthly automated refresh system to keep displacement data current without impacting users or API servers.

+**How It Works:**

+1. **Monthly Data Refresh** - GitHub Actions automatically queries the IOM API on the 1st of each month, fetching data for all 53 countries and committing the updated cache to the repository.

+2. **Static File Deployment** - The 500KB `iom-cache.json` file deploys with the app (Vercel), ensuring all users receive identical, up-to-date data.

+3. **Client-Side Caching** - On first visit, the app automatically loads the cache into localStorage for instant access.
+Red circles appear on the globe for countries with IDP data for the selected year.

+4. **Data Prioritization** - When available, the system prioritizes official "Countrywide monitoring" data.
+For countries without nationwide statistics, it falls back to regional or crisis-specific operations (displayed in tooltips for transparency).

 ## Data Accuracy & Limitations

 ### What This Shows